Loan documents set out rules you and your lender must follow until money is repaid in full.

 • contact details for the lender and their independent dispute resolution scheme

-• any extras you agree to buy, e.g. payment protection, car breakdown insurance
+• any extras you agree to buy, such as payment protection, car breakdown insurance

 • for vehicle finance, if there's an immobiliser, how it works, and what to do if it's activated and you need the vehicle in an emergency.